cutting-room-floor/swarm/README.md

 An EC2 listing and searching utility.
 Swarm lets you quickly get information about the EC2s you have running and filter based on certain metadata.

+## Typical Usage

+Swarm is mostly a server-side script used as parts of bash scripts, rather than a CLI tool for devs.
+We use it for self-selecting masters and certain kinds of replication.

 ## Examples

 List running swarms